 In this instalment of the Robotic Process Automation Implementation Lifecycle series, we are continuing our focus on the Development phase, we will explore Development Framework & Exception handling best practices-

 In a previous article, we examined the differences between Attended and Unattended Robots and how that relates to the Automation vs Robotics dynamics.
-We talked about how the scope of unattended robots more closely align with the idea of an “Automation script” being executed as a high-transactional back-office end-to-end process needing minimal human collaboration.
+We talked about how the scope of unattended robots more closely aligns with the idea of an “Automation script” being executed as a high-transactional back-office end-to-end process needing minimal human collaboration.
 How attended automation instead provides a much broader scope to justify the three necessary components for Robotics – i.e. Sense, Compute and Act, paving the way for ‘Personalized Software Robots’ that collaborate with humans in real-time to assist in day-to-day task executions.

 From a development framework approach perspective, these two RPA robot types have many different requirements.
 We will discuss each of them in turn in the following sections.

 Development Framework Approach for Unattended Automation

 For unattended robots, in particular, the main purpose of a development framework is to facilitate the effective processing of a collection of business transactions pertaining to an end-to-end process.
 Major RPA vendors like UiPath and Blueprism offer ready-built development templates that can cater for this specific need.
 Such templates act as an overarching framework to develop and execute batches of end-to-end process transactions which are either scheduled to run overnight or are posted into execution queues which typically have execution triggers based on number of transactions waiting to be processed.